Debian 11 bullseye: What is the trial version?

 Debian

-Along with the 2 alpha Installers, however, Live DVDs are also released with the flavor you are interested in (if there is someone brave who is interested, or bored due to ).
+Along with the 2 alpha Installers, however, Live DVDs are released with the taste that interests you (if there is anyone who is interested, or is bored due to coronavirus).

 I did the installation from the first DVD, and it went fine.
 The installer as in all Live ISOs, is not the classic Debian installer, but the very simple and widespread Calamares installer.